jeffreyadams/atlasofliegroups-docs/tutorial/video_2A/parameters_real_tori.rst

 Q]^{-\theta}`.

-So ``lambda`` is a character on :math:`H^\theta` and ``nu`` gives the character on the Lie algebra of the split Cartan :math:`A=H^{-\theta}`.
+So ``lambda`` is a character on :math:`H^\theta` and ``nu`` gives the character on the Lie algebra of the split Cartan subgroup :math:`A=H^{-\theta}`.

 In the case of the circle, ``lambda`` is in :math:`\mathbb Z/(1-\theta